the-programmers-hangout/website/src/content/spotlights/what-is-kotlin.md

 Java will allow anything to be null, but in kotlin there is a distinct separation. a `String` is very different to a `String?` - the second one can have a value of null, the first cannot.
 When interoping with Java code, it's always best to assume anything can be null.

-## What are some key features of kotlin?
+## What are some key features of Kotlin?

 If you're a Java user, here is a comparison list made by Jetbrains: <https://kotlinlang.org/docs/reference/comparison-to-java.html>